-An Empire waist is a type of dress or top with a raised waistline that comes far up above your natural waistline to just under your bust.
+An Empire waist is a dress or top with a raised waistline that comes far above your natural waistline to just under your bust.

 This silhouette goes back to Greco-Roman times when women wore tunics with high belts under their busts.
-The Empire Waist is a favorite of women over 40 because it good at hiding middle age spread.
-An empire waist draws the eye “up, up and away” from your tummy, while the skirt gently flows down over your problem area.
+The Empire Waist is a favorite of women over 40 because it was good at hiding middle-age spread.
+An empire waist draws the eye “up, up, and away” from your tummy while the skirt gently flows down over your problem area.

 Here are a few tips for how to wear an Empire waist.